 Oily skin is caused by overproduction of sebum or skin oils by the sebaceous glands.
 Though we need natural sebum to keep the skin moisturized, its overproduction can lead to outbreaks of acne.
 Apart from that, it gives a dull and coarse appearance to the skin, thus making it look unattractive.

-Various factors that cause oily skin include hormonal dysfunction or fluctuations, genetic predisposition, diet rich in fatty and oily foods, stress, etc. Thankfully, there are a number of natural ingredients such as aloe vera that can help to reduce oiliness of skin and give it a squeaky clean appearance.
+Various factors that cause oily skin include hormonal dysfunction or fluctuations, genetic predisposition, diet rich in fatty and oily foods, stress, etc. Thankfully, there are a number of natural home remedies such as aloe vera that can help to reduce oiliness of skin and give it a squeaky clean appearance.

 Is Aloe Vera Useful for Oily Skin?